dafacto/startwithbitcoin/_reasons/05_should_i_buy_bitcoin.md

 Given this "asymmetry of outcomes" Casares believes **most people should own a small amount of Bitcoin**.

-And remember, you don't have to buy an entire Bitcoin.
+And remember, you don't have to buy a *whole bitcoin*.
 You can buy as little as *one-hundred millionth* of a bitcoin—a unit called a "Satoshi", named after Bitcoin inventor Satoshi Nakamoto.

 So if you wanted to buy only $100 of Bitcoin, you can!